torkhau/rsschool-cv/cv.md

 - Tesla as a Ilon
 ### Education
 Graduated from the Brest State A.S.
 Pushkin University with a degree in applied mathematics with qualification of a mathematician programmer.
+### English level
+Most of the tests on various sites pass on level A2